Germany condemns Houthi's firing missile at Saudi Arabia

-BERLIN, Dec 19 (Reuters) - The German government condemned Tuesday’s firing of a ballistic missile by the Houthi militia toward Riyadh, calling for an immediate ceasefire and U.N.-led peace negotiations.
+BERLIN (Reuters) - The German government condemned Tuesday’s firing of a ballistic missile by the Houthi militia towards Riyadh, calling for an immediate ceasefire and U.N.-led peace negotiations.

 “We condemn the renewed missile launch from Yemen against the capital of the kingdom of Saudi Arabia in the strongest terms,” a foreign ministry spokesman said.
 “There can be no justification for such an act.
 The missile attacks on Saudi Arabia must finally stop.”